Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: Evaluation Metrics

-\emph{Task completion.} An MLLM conducts a lightweight world-simulation rollout using: (i) first-frame image \(I_0\) for spatial/physical priors, (ii) reference action list \(A^\star\), and (iii) reference DAG \(G\).
-We define \emph{critical states} as object-level state changes (e.g., \(drawer=\texttt{open},\; apple \;\texttt{on}\; plate\)).
+\emph{Task completion.} An MLLM conducts a lightweight world-simulation rollout using: (i) first-frame image \(I_0\) for spatial/physical priors, (ii) reference action list \(A^\star\), and (iii) DAG \(G\).
+We define \emph{critical states} as object-level state changes (e.g., \texttt{drawer=open},\ \texttt{apple on plate}).
 Let \(S^\star\) be the set of such milestones and \(\hat S\) those achieved during rollout.
 The MLLM proceeds as follows: